-- Plastic bags can be dropped off at the recycling hub on the bottom floor of Norris, given to your Eco-Rep, or recycled at grocery stores, such as Evanston's Jewel Osco and Whole Foods, check out the Plastic Film Recycling Initiative for other options.
+- Plastic bags can be dropped off at the recycling hub on the bottom floor of Norris, given to your Eco-Rep, or recycled at grocery stores, such as Evanston's Jewel Osco and Whole Foods.

 - TerraCycle collects and reuses SOLO cups, writing utensils, and other non-recyclable plastics.

 e-waste= electronic waste, such as computers, phones, microwaves, monitors, etc.

 - Dispose electronics (e-waste) properly with NU’s computer and electronic recycling program.

 - Drop off your electronics through Evanston's electronic recycling program, which includes batteries and fluorescent bulbs.

 - Chicago has a Household Chemicals & Computer Recycling Facility drop-off location.